An intimate musical traversal through the intricacies of human desire

 The program includes music by Monteverdi, Matthew Aucoin, and Benjamin Britten, whose Abraham and Isaac, an unforgettable rendering of the Biblical story of a father commanded by God to slay his young son, serves as the program’s heart.

-Countertenor Anthony Roth Costanzo and tenor Paul Appleby are joined by conductor Matthew Aucoin as well as special guest Wayne Koestenbaum, celebrated poet and scholar, whose playful, multi-layered texts—newly written for the occasion—will weave these works together.
+Countertenor Anthony Roth Costanzo and tenor Paul Appleby are joined by conductor Matthew Aucoin and instrumentalists from AMOC as well as special guest Wayne Koestenbaum, celebrated poet and scholar, whose playful, multi-layered texts—newly written for the occasion—will weave these works together.

 Tickets currently available when you buy as part of a 2020/21 package.